josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 ## Override component providers

-The `HeroDetailComponent` provides its own `HeroDetailService`.
+The `HeroDetailComponent` provides an associated `HeroDetailService`.

 <code-example header="app/hero/hero-detail.component.ts (prototype)" path="testing/src/app/hero/hero-detail.component.ts" region="prototype"></code-example>

-It's not possible to stub the component's `HeroDetailService` in the `providers` of the `TestBed.configureTestingModule`.
+It is not possible to stub the `HeroDetailService` of the component in the `providers` of the `TestBed.configureTestingModule`.
 Those are providers for the *testing module*, not the component.
 They prepare the dependency injector at the *fixture level*.

-Angular creates the component with its *own* injector, which is a *child* of the fixture injector.
+Angular creates the component with an associated injector, which is a *child* of the fixture injector.
-It registers the component's providers \(the `HeroDetailService` in this case\) with the child injector.
+It registers the providers of the component \(the `HeroDetailService` in this case\) with the child injector.

 A test cannot get to child injector services from the fixture injector.
-And `TestBed.configureTestingModule` can't configure them either.
+And `TestBed.configureTestingModule` cannot configure them either.

 Angular has created new instances of the real `HeroDetailService` all along!

 <div class="alert is-helpful">

-These tests could fail or timeout if the `HeroDetailService` made its own XHR calls to a remote server.
+These tests could fail or timeout if the `HeroDetailService` made an associated XHR calls to a remote server.
 There might not be a remote server to call.

 Fortunately, the `HeroDetailService` delegates responsibility for remote data access to an injected `HeroService`.